Penalty Points & How to Avoid Them

 The court must have regard to these guidelines when sentencing, but may also be influenced by previous cases and are bound to follow decisions of the higher courts eg. the Court of Appeal, the House of Lords.

 The law provides that points are mandatory for many offences upon conviction.
-There’s no provision enable the court to order you to pay a greater fine to avoid points.
+There’s no provision enabling the court to order you to pay a greater fine to avoid points.
 However, where the number of points imposed may vary, with careful mitigation, it may be possible to persuade the court to stick to the lower end of the penalty points scale and impose a larger fine.

 If you’ve already got penalty points on your licence, then it’s even more important to get good advice and representation to keep the penalty points to a minimum.
 Don’t forget that if you reach 12 penalty points or more within three years, you face a mandatory disqualification.
 However it’s worth getting in touch in case we can put forward an exceptional hardship argument to avoid a ban.

-Obviously this depends on the type and seriousness of the offence, but the penalty points which may be imposed are listed in full on our driving offence codes page
+Obviously, this depends on the type and seriousness of the offence, but the penalty points which may be imposed are listed in full on our driving offence codes page

 It depends what they are for, but as a general rule: